jgatka/note_on_string/README.md

 **Here's how it works:**
 * Fire up the app
-* it will pick a note on a string, i.e. "G on the high e string"
+* it will pick a note on a string, i.e. "G on the high E string"
 * Place your finger on the appropriate fret and play the note
 * Press any key and the next challenge will appear
 * This process will continue until all note on all strings have been displayed